 This prompt card provides potential conversation starter questions to guide conversations and includes a background image of Te Whare Tapa Whā (Durie 1985) on one side, as a reminder of the need for a holistic approach to care.
-On the other side, information is provided to guide conversations to ensure that care for people can be personalised.
+On the other side, information is provided to guide conversations to ensure that care for people can be personalized.
 The card could be laminated and provided to all staff who are involved in the care of people in their last days of life.

-W.H.Ā.N.A.U: Personalising care at end of life2
+W.H.Ā.N.A.U: Personalizing care at end of life1

-W.H.Ä.N.A.U' - PERSONALISING CARE AT END-OF-LIFE
+W.H.Ā.N.A.U' - PERSONALISING CARE AT END-OF-LIFE

 - WHO TO ASK?
-It may be better to talk with a whānau spokesperson, or with the whānau or family all together - spokesperson, or what the what and of faithing an togethe - HAVE time and space to talk and offer thinking time - ASK don't assume what's important to you is the same for others - NEED others to join these conversations? friends, whānau - ✓ AGAIN people's needs change, so ask again - ✓ UNCOMFORTABLE asking or responding to these questions?
-Ask for help - colleagues, chaplains, cultural advisors
+It may be better to talk with a whānau spokesperson, or with the whānau or family all together - ✓ HAVE time and space to talk and offer thinking time - ✓ ASK don't assume what's important to you is the same for others - ✓ NEED others to join these conversations? friends, whānau - ✓ AGAIN people's needs change, so ask again - UNCOMFORTABLE asking or responding to these questions?
+Ask for help colleagues, chaplains, cultural advisors